CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/Development/readme.md

 - If the evidence documentation is lengthy and only one section applies to the evidence, the SMA should use the “State Evidence” column of the Intake Form to identify the section/page.
         - Ensure documentation needed as evidence or required artifacts are included as tasks or milestones in the project schedule so states can properly track the completion of all documentation.
 - It’s highly encouraged the state utilize the Operational Report Workbook and provide the final draft at the time of the ORR with the Metrics Definitions tab completed.
 This also helps show that the state is prepared to report on the metrics starting after go-live.
 - The CMS Box folder structure is set up by CMS SO and they provide access as applicable.
 CMS SO will establish one root CMS Box folder for each separate module certification effort.
 The state (or designate) will place the files in the appropriate folders.
-Further guidance on how to [set up CMS Box]({{site.baseurl}}/Box/) can be found on GitHub. <<ADD LINK>>
+Further guidance on how to [set up CMS Box]({{site.baseurl}}/Box/) can be found on GitHub.
         - Some files could be duplicated across CMS Box folders.
 For example, the APD could be in both the Background Documentation folder and the CEF folder.

 ### Privacy & Security/ CEF